Are you programming an arts festival, or planning children’s arts workshops?

 CIORCAL CEOIL

-Join Ríona Sally Hartman’s Ciorcal Ceoil - a bilingual family workshop filled with songs, stories, rírá agus ruaille buaille in English and Irish!
+Ríona Sally Hartman’s Ciorcal Ceoil is a bilingual family workshop filled with songs, stories and fun in English and Irish!

-There’s something for everyone in the family in this informal, interactive and engaging workshop — sing along, learn a fun clapping game in Irish, and soak up the ceol, craic agus damhsa!
+There’s something for the whole family in these informal, interactive and engaging workshop — sing along, learn a fun clapping game in Irish, and soak up the ceol, craic agus damhsa!

 No Irish?
 No problem!
 All songs and activities are explained in an accessible, fun way so everyone can join in, follow along and learn a cúpla focal along the way.